-For example, suppose promises and quantity constraints are fixed exogenously as in Section 7, where we showed that optimal penalties should be intermediate.
-We can ask how harsh the penalties will be that endogenously emerge in $\mathcal{A}^$ .
+Suppose promises and quantity constraints are fixed exogenously as in Section 6, where we showed that optimal penalties should be intermediate.
+We ask in Section 10 how harsh the penalties will be that endogenously emerge in $\mathcal{A}^$ .
 We find that the forces of supply and demand do select a unique penalty, which in the example turns out to be optimal.

-We show that if promises and penalties are fixed exogenously in a particular way, our model includes the insurance contracts of Akerlof (1972) and Rothschild-Stiglitz (1976).
+We show in Section 11 that if promises and penalties are fixed exogenously in a particular way, our model includes the insurance contracts of Akerlof (1972) and Rothschild-Stiglitz (1976).
 In that case $\mathcal{A}^$ endogenously selects quantity limits $Q_j$ .
 This enables us to show how the phenomenon of signalling can be treated in perfect competition, moreover without jeopardizing the existence of equilibrium.